GudiDheeraj/Dissertation-sports-analysis/README.md

 This project is part of a Master's thesis submitted to Durham University, focusing on sports analysis, particularly identifying the top under-13 players in Durham County.
 The project leverages a combination of unsupervised machine learning techniques and the Analytic Hierarchy Process (AHP) to achieve this objective.

-The project also includes a supplementary tool—a Player Rating Calculator for Durham County—available through the link below.
-This calculator is a demonstration of the project's potential for future expansion, where advanced machine learning models or neural networks could be integrated using Flask.
-However, such extensions are beyond the scope of this current project.
+The project also includes a supplementary tool—a Player Rating Calculator for Durham County—available through the link below, which was made with a simple ML model.
+This calculator demonstrates the project's potential for future expansion, where advanced machine learning models or neural networks could be integrated using Flask.
+However, such extensions are beyond the scope of the current project.

 [Explore the Player Rating Calculator and Results](https://gudidheeraj.github.io/Dissertation-sports-analysis/)

 ## Project Goals

-1. **Primary Goal:** Identify the top under-13 players in Durham County using unsupervised machine learning and AHP.
+1. **Primary Goal:** Identify the top under-13 players in Durham County.
-2. **Extended work or further work done:** Develop a supplementary Player Rating Calculator to demonstrate potential expansions using web technologies.
+2. **Extended Work or Further Enhancements:** Developed a supplementary Player Rating Calculator to demonstrate the potential for expansion using web technologies.

 ## Methodology